sheilatron/shiny_code_quest/README.md

 Next: Create Sphinx docs and render them as HTML.

+- [ ] Create a 'doc' subfolder to contain your Sphinx docs
 - [ ] Fill in index.rst with some explanatory text.
 - [ ] Create an api_doc.rst, add it to index.rst toctree
 - [ ] Create a narrative.rst, add it to the index.rst toctree